-Theoretically it helps to reduce the risk of colds, although studies show that, in practice, this is not the case.
+Theoretically it helps reduce the risk of colds, although studies show that, in practice, this is not the case.

-In healthy people, Vitamin C does not reduce the risk of constipation, but slightly reduces its duration.(1)
+In healthy people, Vitamin C does not reduce the risk of constipation, but it slightly reduces its duration.(1)

 But Vitamin C plays other roles besides preventing colds.

-In addition, people who smoke should include an additional 35mg of this vitamin daily.
+Furthermore, people who smoke should include an additional 35mg of this vitamin daily.

 In addition to Vitamin C, Guava also has significant amounts of Vitamin A, B9 and the minerals Potassium and Copper.

-At the level of macronutrients, there is not much to say.
+In terms of macronutrients, there is not much to say.